 Use an invoicing software

 Paper-based invoices are no longer effective, leave alone using a word processor.
-Install invoicing software that will ensure you produce professional invoices with all the information required.
+Use invoicing software like Billomat that will ensure you produce professional invoices with all the information required.
 This software also allows customization concerning themes, background colors, and software.
 Good software should allow different access levels to a wide range of users and the reporting should be in real time.

 Ask yourself the following questions when choosing an invoicing platform: